adshares/ads/README.md

 ### Master node

-To setup the master node, you will need to provide a node number and a secret key.
+To setup the master node, you will need to provide a node identifier and a secret key.
 Usually you will also need to specify a host name.

 1. Install binaries from official PPA